 - Another tip for body shop lighting applications may seem counterintuitive.
-If you have updated your lighting fixtures to a more energy efficient solution, you may be able to completely remove some fixtures.
+If you have updated your shop lights to a more energy efficient solution, you may be able to completely remove some fixtures.
 The total number of lumens needed per space doesn’t change over time.
 So, if you have updated your lighting solutions to an option that gives more lumen output, but continue to run all the same fixtures, you are actually getting more lumens than needed.
 Play around with the lighting by only operating certain fixtures to make sure you only use what you truly need.

 Finding the right lighting doesn’t have to be a time-consuming hassle.
 As long as you know what to look for, you can find a great solution in no time!

 You May Also Like...

 'Blade' 8FT LED Strip, 65 watt, 8320 Lumens, 120-277V, 4000K or 5000K, Comparable to 2 8ft T12 or 4 4ft T8 Lamp Fixtures